free5ty1e/lolcatter/README.md

 Tapping on the image will load another random lolcat from the current Flickr feed in memory.
 Tapping on the title will launch the default web browser with the current lolcat Flickr post to view in all its original Flickr glory.

+Shaking the phone will now load another random lolcat from the current Flickr feed in memory, and also will play the default camera shutter sound for user feedback.
+The shake detector will ignore input for 750ms after user shake is detected to prevent continual shake detections.

 A loading spinner will be present when a feed or image is loading.
 I have found performance to be so fast, the loading spinner is barely visible on Lollipop (since it starts small and grows).
 However, it is there to indicate general network activity.

 Landscape and portrait rotations are both supported, and switching between the two is non-destructive.